Uma Shankar Dikshit: Life

 He was born on 12 January 1901 at village Ugu of Unnao of Uttar Pradesh state, to the Kanyakubja Brahmin parents Ram Sarup and Shiv Pyari.
 He later studied at the Christ Church College, Kanpur.
 As a student, he joined the freedom movement and became the Secretary of the District Congress Committee Kanpur during the period when Ganesh Shankar Vidyarthi was the President of the committee.
-Hw was a member of the Congress Party faction consisting of NirmalChandra Chaturvedi, Uma Nehru and Rajeshwari Nehru under GB Pant as senior.
+He was a member of the Congress Party faction consisting of NirmalChandra Chaturvedi, Uma Nehru and Rajeshwari Nehru under GB Pant as senior.

 He served the Country as the Home Minister, Health Minister and Governor of Karnataka & West Bengal.
 He also served as treasurer of All India Congress Committee, and managing director of Associated Journals at Lucknow.
 He founded a Girls Intermediate College at his village Ugu in the memory of his mother.

 He was awarded Padma Vibhushan, the second highest civilian award in India in 1989, by the Government of India.